 body advertisements (including, but not limited to, tattoos and symbols) are not permitted; and

-tobacco and/or alcohol advertising is not permitted.
+advertising for tobacco, alcohol or sports-related betting is not permitted.

 Anti-gambling requirements

 The IPC may adopt anti-gambling regulations, policies, codes and/or requirements from time to time, which will be binding on all participants of World Para Swimming Recognised Competitions.